mieky/mieky.github.io/_posts/2016-01-06-pay-attention-twitter.md

 Also, there should be meaningful previews for all popular media types.
 There was a time Instagram images were previewed in the official clients, but then Facebook happened, Twitter removed the previews, and users lost.

 Considering the size of the actual 140-character content of a single tweet, the <a href="https://dev.twitter.com/overview/api/tweets">size of its API response</a> is overwhelming.
-Having once developed a small client application, one could have easily included many Super Marios in the simplest API response.
+Having once developed a small client application, one could have easily included <a href="http://i.imgur.com/3TtTwrU.jpg">many Super Marios</a> in the simplest API response.
 Big amounts of bandwidth could be saved by cutting down on metadata - at a minimum developers should be allowed the option to filter much of it.

 ### New ground